Editing Forms

 FF&EZ's basic interface is a "point and shoot" type.
 This simply means that you focus on a particular thing by going to it, that is, by pointing to it with a mouse or "tabbing" to it with the [Tab] key.
 Then you tell FF&EZ what to do with it.
 For instance:

-• View the vendor list and Add a new vendor to it.
+• View the vendor list by clicking on the Vendors button (or pressing the [F3] key on the keyboard, and Add a new vendor to it.

 • Highlight a specific vendor and Edit it.
 Then, highlight a specific field with a mouse-click or the [Tab] key and enter data into it.